aws-solutions-library-samples/sample-s3-rollback-tool/README.md

 >  Note: [S3 Metadata live inventory tables](https://aws.amazon.com/blogs/aws/amazon-s3-metadata-now-supports-metadata-for-all-your-s3-objects/) provides up-to-date inventories of your buckets, at any scale.
 Support for these is coming soon.

-## Quick start guide
+## Deploying and Running the Guidance

 Before reverting changes, you should prevent further changes taking place, for example with an update to your [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html) to deny PUT and DELETE operations (other than by roles created by this tool).
 You should also [temporarily disable any lifecycle expiry rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-configuration-examples.html#lifecycle-config-conceptual-ex2) to prevent objects being deleted during recovery.
 Then deploy the [CloudFormation template](s3-rollback.yaml) in the same AWS Region as the S3 bucket you want to roll back.
 During deployment, specify:

 1. **Bucket**: The name of the bucket to roll back.
 2. **TimeStamp**: The date and time to roll back to *in the UTC timezone*, in ISO `yyyy-mm-ddThh:mm:ss` format.
 For example: `2025-08-30T02:00:00`.
 3. **Prefix**: If you want to limit recovery to a specific prefix, specify it here,  or leave blank to roll back the entire bucket.
 This will be used to select from available S3 Inventories, and is required if S3 Inventory is being used, unless there is an inventory report with the whole bucket in scope.
+4. **Execution Mode**:
+    - **Bucket Rollback** is the default mode that creates S3 Batch Operations jobs to revert all changes in the bucket.
+This mode adds delete markers to new objects created after the timestamp, removes delete markers for existing objects deleted since the timestamp, and copies older object versions that have been overwritten since the point in time.
+    - **Delete Marker Removal** mode simply removes delete markers placed after the timestamp, from objects where a delete marker is the current version.
+It will recover all objects that have been soft-deleted after the timestamp, including objects written or overwritten since the timestamp, back to their most recent version.
+The parameters **Copy to storage class** and **Copy using KMS key** are not used in this mode.
-4. **Start S3 Batch Operations jobs**: The tool creates S3 Batch Operations jobs to revert changes, but by default it will *not* start the jobs.
+4. **Start S3 Batch Operations jobs**: The tool creates one or more S3 Batch Operations jobs to revert changes, but by default it will *not* start them.
 If you are working with a test dataset and do not need to validate the operations, change this to `Yes`.
 5. **Copy to storage class**: The Amazon S3 storage class to copy object versions into.
 [If in doubt, use the Intelligent-Tiering storage class](https://catalog.workshops.aws/awscff/en-US/playbooks/storage/s3/2-choosing-storage-class).
 See [the documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/sc-howtoset.html) for more information.
 6. **Copy using KMS key (optional)**: If object versions should be created using a KMS encryption key, specify it here.
 Leave blank for bucket default. *Permissions to KMS keys are not updated by this tool - see the* [**KMS permissions**](#kms-permissions) *section.*
 7. **Specify CSV inventory (optional)**: The S3 location of a CSV containing a current inventory of the bucket.
 This optional field allows you to provide a list of object versions, instead of using [S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-inventory.html).
 See the section [Creating a real-time inventory using the ListObjectVersions API](#creating-a-real-time-inventory-using-the-listobjectversions-api).